Flash That Perfect Smile: Top 10 Benefits of Straightening Your Teeth with Orthodontics | Greater Houston Orthodontics

 Implants made of dental material can be used to replace one or more teeth that are missing.
 A dental implant is a titanium post which is surgically inserted into the jawbone.
 It functions as the tooth root, providing support for the replacement teeth.
 Implants are able to replace a single or multiple missing teeth.
 They could be used to anchor dentures in their proper place.

-The placement of an implant is an intricate process that requires meticulous planning and execution by a skilled dentist experienced in implant dentistry.
-Treatment plans contain a thorough evaluation of oral health, medical history, and routines.
+The placement of an implant is an intricate process that requires meticulous planning and execution by a skilled dentist experienced in implant dentistry. treatment plans contain a thorough evaluation of oral health, medical history, and routines.
 The treatment plan will also include the expected outcome.
 Depending on your individual requirements, you might require additional procedures, like bone grafting prior to when your dental implant surgery is able to begin.

 The abutment, once it is bonded to the implant provides security for the new teeth.
 They’ll appear and feel similar to natural teeth when they are correctly fitted with crowns or bridges.
 Patients must adhere to good hygiene routines after implants have been placed so they remain healthy over time; regular visits to your dentist’s practice are recommended for the proper care of your new smile!
 Dental care should involve brushing twice per day with fluoride toothpaste, and flossing every day around each implanted tooth or denture appliance, limiting sugary drinks/foods between meals (especially those containing acid), and using mouthwash on a regular basis if recommended by your dentist.
 All of these actions will help ensure the successful implant placement!